OperationFman/Watch-Drop/README.md

 - Setup Terraform, AWS CLI and Python3
-- Buy a domain
+- Buy a domain in Route53
 - Setup Statelock in S3 and DynamoDB - Clickops
 - Update all values in /iac/variables and /iac/provider.tf
 - Get API key from TMDB and add to terraform.tfvars
 - Run iac and take outputs to setup TXT for domain
-  -